kosimus/EuroFed/readme.md

 ## How to Get Involved

-If you are interested in contributing to the European Confederate Constitution project, please reach out to us at [nicolaleone.ciardi@studenti.luiss.it](mailto:nicolaleone.ciardi@studenti.luiss.it).
+If you are interested in contributing to the European Federal Constitution project, please reach out to us at [nicolaleone.ciardi@studenti.luiss.it](mailto:nicolaleone.ciardi@studenti.luiss.it).
 We welcome contributions in the form of research, drafting, review, and public consultation.

 Join us in shaping the future of Europe!